 - You will not be entitled to any replacement or refund which may otherwise subsequently become due.

 Before arrival – if you cancel, for whatever reason, after a Candidate has accepted an offer of Engagement and before your Au Pair arrives, once the placement has been confirmed and the Candidate has accepted the position, there will be no refund of the introduction fee.

-Before arrival – in the event of cancellation by the Au Pair prior to arrival, or non-arrival of the Au Pair, we will make it a priority to introduce you to a potential replacement Au Pair to match the requirements described in your original registration form.
+Before arrival – in the event of cancellation by the Au Pair prior to arrival, or non-arrival of the Au Pair, including as a result of borders closing due to Covid-19, we will attempt to introduce you to a potential replacement Au Pair to match the requirements described in your original registration form.
 We cannot offer you a refund if, for whatever reason, you decide you no longer require us to find you an Au Pair.
-Should we be of the opinion that we have been unable to introduce a suitable potential replacement Au Pair within a 4 week timescale, then a refund of fees will be available subject to a minimum deduction of an admin fee of £95.
+Should we be of the opinion that we have been unable to introduce a suitable potential replacement Au Pair within a 4 week timescale, then a refund of £100 of the introduction fee paid by the Client for placements of 5 months or longer will be available; a refund of £65 of the introduction fee paid by the Client for placements of less than 5 months will be available; and no refund or replacement will be due for summer au pairs scheduled to arrive in June or July.
 No refund or replacement will be provided if the introduction fee has not been paid in full and within 5 working days of the date of issue of the invoice or before the Candidate was due to arrive in England, whichever is sooner.